Your guide to working remotely in Slack

 Share your availability with teammates

-While Slack helps colleagues to feel more connected across departments and time zones, it’s just as important to remember to disconnect and to set boundaries for your own working hours.
-Two of the best ways to do that are setting a status and using do not disturb.
+While Slack helps colleagues across departments and time zones feel more connected, it’s just as important to remember to disconnect and to set boundaries for your own working hours.
+Two of the best tools to do that are setting a status and using Do Not Disturb.

 Note: If you use Google or Outlook calendar, sync your calendar to Slack and it will automatically update your status for you when you’re in a meeting.

-And to make sure that you’re properly disconnected during off-work hours, we recommend setting a do-not-disturb schedule to temporarily pause any notifications during that time.
+And to make sure you’re properly disconnected during off-work hours, we recommend setting a Do Not Disturb schedule to temporarily pause any notifications during that time.

 3. Bring partners and tools to your work in Slack